-If/when your ex asks if you can just be friends.
-Say something similar to, “Thank you but I don’t want to just be friends.
+If/when your ex asks if you can just be friends, say something similar to, “Thank you but I don’t want to just be friends.
 If you change your mind and want to be together again, let me know.
 Take care of yourself.”
 Then do not contact or reach out to them until they reach out to you.
-See this article about why you should not contact your ex: The No Contact Rule To Get Your Ex Back
+See this article about why you should not contact your ex if you want to get them back: The No Contact Rule To Get Your Ex Back

 If you have already agreed to be friends with your ex, text them and say something like, “Hey, I’ve thought about it and I’m not interested in just being friends.
 I want to be your boy/girlfriend.
 If you change your mind, let me know.
 Take care of yourself.”
 And then stop all contact with them.